mustafaglr/pr-preview-widget/README.md

-# Azure DevOps Extension: Active PR Overview Widget
+# Azure DevOps Extension: Active PR Preview Widget

-This document provides a full overview of how to build and configure an Azure DevOps dashboard widget named **Active PR Overview Widget**.
+This document provides a full preview of how to build and configure an Azure DevOps dashboard widget named **Active PR Preview Widget**.
 The widget displays active pull requests across selected projects and supports rich filtering via a configuration panel.

 ---